philspokas/az400/readme.md

 - 12 sessions of maximum 2 hour class style sessions
 - Presentation plus practice
-- Emphasize hands on prectice and demos to re-inforce the content
+- Emphasize hands on prectice and demos to re-inforce the content (learn by doing)
 - Demos when helpful to illustrate concepts

+- Introduce a topic
+- Reveiw the why, the what
+- A little how
+- Homework excercises take the next step

 ## Prerequisites
 - Experience both administering and developing in Azure, with strong skills in at least one of these areas